-Make the most of late season produce with these gluten free, vegetarian (and majorly delicious) End of Summer Quinoa Cakes.
+Make the most of summer produce with these gluten free, vegetarian (and majorly delicious) Summer Quinoa Cakes.

 It may be the beginning of autumn, but it’s pushing 90 degrees here today so I’ve still got summer on my mind.
 If I wasn’t sitting here writing this post right now I would most definitely be cooling off with a dip in the ocean.
 But duty calls, because there’s no way I can keep this amazingness to myself!